 A person with narcissistic personality disorder may have a strong sense of entitlement.
 This means they might believe they’re inherently worthy of special treatment, recognition, and privileges.

 When things don’t go their way, they might react with anger and feel the need to blame others for “messing things up.”

 A sense of entitlement might also lead someone with narcissistic personality to think anything they do for you is just the greatest.

 If they feel they don’t get enough praise and recognition for this action, they might act like the victim: “I can’t believe you act this way after all I’ve done for you!”

-In this instance, someone with NPD might go from playing the hero to playing the victim.
+In this instance, a narcissist might go from playing the hero to playing the victim.